 Amidst panic over our preparedness in response to public health crises such as Covid-19, private debt accumulation, and the urgency of the climate emergency, our nation faces pressing questions about the role of policy and government in the 21st century.
-The Green New Deal, and Medicare For All, and student debt cancelation are a few major propositions that seek to transform U.S. institutions by expanding and guaranteeing social rights and relief, as well as introducing far-reaching changes into our an entire economy in order to build an energy system beyond fossil fuels and environmental injustice.
+The Green New Deal, Medicare For All, and student debt cancelation are a few major propositions that seek to transform U.S. institutions by expanding and guaranteeing social rights and relief.
+These propositions will include introducing far-reaching changes into our entire economy in order to build an energy system beyond fossil fuels and environmental injustice.

 While remaining very popular throughout the nation, these efforts face constant attacks and suspicion under the guise of whether it is possible to afford them.
-In parallel to the demands for public officials to show dollar for dollar, where the money would come from, the public conversation also centers around fears of deficits and the national debt.
-But what do these words really mean and what can our government actual?
+In parallel to the demands for public officials to show dollar for dollar where the money would come from, the public conversation also centers around fears of deficits and the national debt.
+What do these words really mean and what can our government actually do?
 In fact, what the heck is money?

 Andrés resides in New York City where he is a Lecturer of Urban Studies at CUNY Queens College and Doctoral student at The New School For Public Engagement.
 His research focuses on the Green New Deal as a site of political communication and policy analysis.

 Zoom link will be sent upon signup.